 What does it look like?

-This can be achieved by configuring and scheduling daily/weekly data profile reports.
-Furthermore, you can design custom workflows to alert data stewards at your company in case data quality plummets below an acceptable threshold.
+The process of monitoring can be automated by scheduling daily or weekly data profile reports.
+You can also design custom workflows to alert data stewards at your company in case data quality plummets below an acceptable threshold.

-A data profile report usually highlights a number of things about the datasets under review, for example:
+A data profile report usually highlights a number of things about the datasets under review, such as:

-• The number of records that are possible duplicates of each other,
+- The number of records that are potential duplicates of each other.

-• Statistical analysis of numeric data columns to assess distributions.
+- Statistical analysis of numeric data columns to assess distributions and anomalies.

 How it helps?